What is the GED® test?

 What accommodations are available for people with disabilities who want to take the GED® test?

-Test Accommodations are available for GED® test takers with documented physical, mental, emotional, intellectual, attention deficit, or specific learning disabilities.
+Test Accommodations are available for GED® test takers with documented physical, psychological, emotional, intellectual, attention deficit, or specific learning disabilities.

 What do the subject areas cover?

-The GED® test certifies high school-level knowledge and skills in the core academic areas of reading, writing, social studies, science, and mathematics.
+The GED® test certifies high school-level knowledge and skills in the core academic areas of Reasoning through Language Arts test focuses on the ability to read and write clearly and to edit and understand standard written English in context.

 - The Language Arts, Writing Test includes multiple-choice questions and an essay on an assigned topic.